NCAA Division I women's swimming and diving championships

 The NCAA Division I women's swimming and diving championships are contested at an annual swim meet hosted by the National Collegiate Athletic Association to determine the individual and team champions of women's collegiate swimming and diving among its Division I members in the United States.
 It has been held every year since 1982, except 2020.

 The meet is typically held on the second-to-last weekend (Thursday-Saturday) in March.

 The swimming-portion of the meet takes place in a 25-yard pool, except in 2000 and 2004 which swam in a 25-meter course.

 Stanford have been the most successful program, with 11 national titles.

-Virginia are the reigning national champions, winning their fifth national title in 2025.
+Virginia are the reigning national champions, winning their sixth national title in 2026.

 History

 Swimming was one of twelve women's sports added to the NCAA championship program for the 1981-82 school year, as the NCAA engaged in battle with the Association for Intercollegiate Athletics for Women (AIAW) for sole governance of women's collegiate sports.
 The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the NCAA conquered the AIAW and usurped its authority and membership.